• Link to X

 ALS communication assistive technology has advanced significantly over the years.
 Accessibility Services, Inc. (ASI) has seen an increase in individuals affected by the disease seeking an ALS communication device.
 The autonoME is an integrated environmental control unit (ECU) and speech generating device with full augmentative and alternative communication (AAC) capabilities and features.
 What makes the autonoME such an effective ALS communication device is its different input methods which allows the device to be operated at varying stages of the disease.

 If you or someone you know are affected by amyotrophic lateral sclerosis, you are not alone.
-Whether you are in the early stages or have an advanced form of the disease, an ALS communication device can make such a difference and improve a person’s independence.
+Whether you are in the early stages or have an advanced form of the disease, an ALS communication device can make such a difference and improve a person’s quality of life.
 Give us a call to find out how ALS assistive technology such as the autonoME can help.

 Read More About Bulbar Testing and Amyotrophic Lateral Sclerosis